-Common stock fund: Valued at the market value of the CMCSA stock and the cost plus accrued interest of certain short-term investments, which approximates their fair value, at year end.
+The common stock fund is classified as a Level 2 investment as it is valued at the market value of the CMCSA stock and the cost plus accrued interest of certain short-term investments which approximates their fair value, at year end.

 The methods described above may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, while the Plan believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.
-There have been no changes in the methodologies used at December 31, 2013 and 2012.
+There have been no changes in the methodologies used at December 31, 2014 and 2013.

 The availability of observable market data is monitored to assess the appropriate classification of financial instruments within the fair value hierarchy.
 Changes in economic conditions or model-based valuation techniques may require the transfer of financial instruments from one fair value level to another.
 In such instances, the transfer is reported at the beginning of the reporting period.
-For the years ended December 31, 2013 and 2012 there were no transfers between levels.
+For the years ended December 31, 2014 and 2013 there were no transfers between levels.

-The table below sets forth by level, within the fair value hierarchy, the Plan's assets at fair value as of December 31, 2013 and 2012:
+The table below sets forth by level, within the fair value hierarchy, the Plan's assets at fair value as of December 31, 2014 and 2013: